SASANK-G/Audiobook-python/README.md

 # Audiobook-python
+Instead of buying an audiobook, we can make one using Pyton.

 To read PDF file using Python pip install pypdf2.

 To Read text (Text to speech) pip install pyaudio pip install pyttsx3

 Note: